o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ### [Visitor Based API](#visitor-based-api)
 ---

-The visitor API is the preferred API for querying objects.
+The visitor API is the allows querying settings objects.
 It supports recursively visiting the JSON object and array children starting at a specified json pointer.

-A Visitor for the settings registry must implement the `AZ::SettingsRegistryInterface::Visitor` class.
+A visitor for the settings registry must implement the `AZ::SettingsRegistryInterface::Visitor` class.

 An instance of that class can be supplied to the `AZ::SettingsRegistryInterface::Visit()` method.

-The visitor is recommended when serializing in/out complex objects.
-It has the benefit that isn't tied the SerializeContext, therefore the same logic could be used to read objects from the SettingsRegistry using the generic JSON facilities available within other programming languages such as Python, JavaScript, C#, etc...
+The visitor is recommended when serializing in/out complex objects that don't have any SerializeContext reflection.
+Since it isn't tied to the SerializeContext the same logic could be used to read objects from the SettingsRegistry using the JSON facilities available within other programming languages such as Python, JavaScript, C#, etc...

-The visitor method allows for processing of each field in a manner that isn't available in the SerializeContext.
+The visitor API allows for processing of each child field which isn't available when using the `GetObject` API.

 It is also provides type flexibility when it comes with dealing with the json data.
 Visitor API: [https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Settings/SettingsRegistry.h#L185-L194](https://github.com/o3de/o3de/blob/development/Code/Framework/AzCore/AzCore/Settings/SettingsRegistry.h#L185-L194)